Spider4956/Golden-Inferno/Chapters/Chapter 5.md

 “What happened?”
 Winston asked as Zenon walked over.

-“It looks like she fainted,” Zenon picked her up gently, wrapping her arms around his neck for better support, “We don’t have time to wake her up, Let’s keep going.”
+“It looks like she fainted, further proving my point as dead weight.
+Almost like I knew better,” Zenon picked her up gently, wrapping her arms around his neck for better support, “We don’t have time to wake her up, Let’s keep going.”
 He said, pulling Winston to his sleeve before walking through the hallway at the other side of the library, a note of urgency in his voice.
+“It’ll be less of a headache now thank goodness.”

 After some more walking, light could be seen at the end of the tunnel.
 Literally.
 Zenon took a deep breath preparing for what was at the end before stepping out into an enormous room.
 It was like a forge coupled with a scientist's laboratory.
 Vials of things littered the floor whilst demons around them were doing various things with gallion.
 The centerpiece of the room however was a man with two hammers.
 One massive hammer on his anvil with a small one in his hand although he dropped this as the trio entered his room.